 4 Simple Ways To Boost Your Mood

 By now you’re probably sick of reading and hearing about Blue Monday.
 I know I am, and although I don’t believe that people are more likely to feel down a certain day of the year, I do think it raises awareness of how low mood can and does affect all of us at some point.
+Luckily there are some simple ways to boost your mood.

 I’ve mentioned before that low mood is something I’ve always struggled with.
 The smallest thing can be enough to completely alter my mood and mindset, and most of the time there isn’t much I can about it.
 I’ve learned over time that unfortunately its just the way my brain works.
 Having said that though, there are always actions you can take to feel better in yourself when you’ve got a case of the blues!